-West Sussex has an ageing population which will continue to grow.
-As the population grows, increasing numbers of older people are likely to need more care and a greater helping hand in order to live well.
+West Sussex has an ageing population which is continuing to grow.
+As the population increases, a greater number of older people are likely to need more care and an extensive helping hand in order to live well.

-The Council is committed to working creatively and closely with partners and the voluntary sector to support communities and to help people stay independent for longer.
+The Council is committed to working creatively and closely with partners as well as the voluntary sector in order to support communities and help people stay independent for longer.

 The West Sussex Plan 2017-2022 serves as the overarching document that supplies the "golden thread" needed to ensure directorate, team and project plans resonate with and contribute to meeting its priorities and outcomes.
 It sets out its corporate commitments over the next five years within five key overarching themes.
-These set out a plan and priorities that address populations in West Sussex as a whole, with an ambition to "keeping residents safe, developing our economy and providing opportunities for all".
+These set out a plan and priorities that address populations in West Sussex as a whole, with an ambition to "keeping residents safe, developing our economy and providing opportunities for all"1.